-The veterinary program is accredited by the AVMA, the Australasian Veterinary Boards Council, the Royal College of Veterinary Surgeons (United Kingdom), the Malaysian Veterinary Council and the South African Veterinary Council.
+The veterinary program is accredited by the AVMA, the Australasian Veterinary Boards Council, the Royal College of Veterinary Surgeons (United Kingdom), the Malaysian Veterinary Council, and the South African Veterinary Council.

 University of Adelaide, School of Animal and Veterinary Science

 The veterinary school is located at the Roseworthy campus about 30 miles outside of Adelaide.
-It is a relatively new program had begun in 2008.
+It is a relatively new program that had begun in 2008.
 The college consists of a working farm, equine center, companion animal center, production animal center, and diagnostic laboratory.

 Like Murdoch, Adelaide offers a dual degree program with a bachelor of veterinary bioscience and a DVM.